PyGithub/PyGithub/README.md

 # First create a Github instance:

-# using username and password
-g = Github("user", "password")

-# or using an access token
+# using an access token
 g = Github("access_token")

 # Github Enterprise with custom hostname